Autism

 - “He works full time and needs support with daily basic tasks such as reminders to eat, drink, going to the toilet and shower.
 He also needs help to plan out his weekly and monthly schedule.”

-If one must use a quick label to describe an autistic person, it is better to use “ support needs ”.
-The term shifts away from judging a person based on certain functioning abilities, towards a focus on how much and what kind of support that they need.
+If one must use a quick label to describe an autistic person, it is better to use “support needs.”
+The term shifts away from judging a person based on certain functioning abilities, towards a focus on how much and what kind of support that person needs.

-The term also allows for fluidity to describe the different degrees of support that an autistic person requires at different stages of life.
-For example, an autistic person may have “moderate support needs” as a school going child, “low support needs” as a working young adult, and “high support needs” as an adult dealing with stressful life events such as grief or moving.
+The term also allows for fluidity to describe the different degrees of support that an autistic person may require at different stages of life.
+For example, an autistic person may have “moderate support needs” as a school-going child, “low support needs” as a working young adult, and “high support needs” as an adult dealing with stressful life events such as bereavement or relocating to a new place to live.

 Resources

-This page collates resources that are neurodiversity affirming, with priority given to authors and creators who are autistic or neurodivergent.
+This page collates resources that are mostly neurodiversity-affirming, with priority given to authors and creators who are autistic or neurodivergent.

 Understanding Autism